rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/context-parameters.md

 The [[Parser|com.rayrobdod.stringContextParserCombinator.Parser]] methods
 `andThen`, `orElse`, `repeat` and `optionally` each take a context parameter which describes how to combine the results of the aggregate parser's components.
-Each of these types reside in [[com.rayrobdod.stringContextParserCombinator.typelevel]].
+Each of these types reside in [[com.rayrobdod.stringContextParserCombinator.typeclass]].
 Each of these four types' companion object defines one low-priority given instance that accepts any type and produces an appropriate generic result.
 The companion object also defines additional instances for more specific types, usually to avoid sticking `scala.Unit` values in a collection, and maybe a few more for common use cases.